-- Create a list of all blocking culvers as of date of injunction (3/29/13)-DOT, WDFW, Parks and DNR - done - DOT within 17 years fix DOT culverts on list with blocked habitat of 200 meters or more; fix rest at end of useful life or part of highway project - WDFW, DNR and Parks fix there culverts of list by 2016 - Continue to assess culverts to assure do not become barriers Nouluidontified harrier subsets fixed in a reasonable time of - discovery - Generally use stream simulation (or best science) if fixing culverts. design culverts to pass fish at all life stages and all flows State to manifest update to see not blocking and tale reasonable stages - to keep culverts from becoming blockages - State consult with tribes
+- Create a list of all blocking culvers as of date of injunction (3/29/13)-DOT, WDFW, Parks and DNR - done - DOT within 17 years fix DOT culverts on list with blocked habitat of 200 meters or more; fix rest at end of useful life or part of highway - ▶ WDFW, DNR and Parks fix there culverts of list by 2016 - Continue to assess culverts to assure do not become barriers - Newly identified barrier culverts fixed in a reasonable time after discovery.

+Newly identified barrier culverts fixed in a reasonable time after discovery. - > Generally use stream simulation (or best science(if fixing culverts. design culverts to pass fish at all life stages and all flows - State to monitor culverts to see not blocking and take reasonable step to keep culverts from becoming blockages - State consult with tribes